 So many dolls, so little time!
-There is are many types of dolls that are collected today and collectors have nearly infinite ways of collecting and sorting dolls.
+There is are many types of collectible dolls and collectors have nearly infinite ways of collecting and sorting dolls.

 Dolls can be categorized by era (antique dolls, vintage dolls, modern dolls) or by material (bisque, wood, wax).
 You will also find themed dolls (celebrity dolls, Alice in Wonderland dolls) as well as dolls sorted by their function (play dolls, collector dolls, utility dolls).
 Then, there are ways to describe dolls by types such as baby dolls, fashion dolls, or ball-jointed dolls.